Definition

 Some products add a "habit" stage between activation and expansion to track when users become regular users.

-PLG funnel vs traditional funnel
+PLG funnel vs traditional sales funnel

 Traditional funnels: Lead → MQL → SQL → Opportunity → Closed Won.
 Stages are based on marketing and sales activities.